 System Monitor also includes on-chip sensors allowing a user to monitor the FPGA power-supply voltages using the ADC.
-The sensors sample and attenuate (by a factor of three) the power supply voltages V{CCINT} and V{CCAUX} on the power supply pins located close to the System Monitor block.
-System Monitor is located in the die center.
+The sensors sample and attenuate (by a factor of three) the power supply voltages V{CCINT} and V{CCAUX} on the package power supply balls.
 Figure 6 shows the power-supply sensor transfer function after digitizing by the ADC.
-The Power Supply sensor can be used to measure voltages in the range 0V to 3V with a resolution of approximately 3 mV:
+The Power Supply sensor can be used to measure voltages in the range 0V to V{CCAUX} + 5% with a resolution of approximately 3 mV:

 Similar to the temperature sensor, System Monitor provides a digital-averaging function for the power supply measurements.
 Thus, up to 256 measurements of a sensor output are used to generate a single reading.
-The power-supply measurement results for V{CCINT} and V{CCAUX} are stored in the data registers at DRP addresses 01h and 02h, respectively (see "Status Registers," page 19).
+The power-supply measurement results for V{CCINT} and V{CCAUX} are stored in the data registers at DRP addresses 01h and 02h, respectively (see Status Registers, page 15).

-Figure 6: Power Supply Transfer Function
+Figure 6: Ideal Power Supply Transfer Function